fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

       uses: ./_action_files
 ```

 The first step creates a copy of your repository in the Actions file system, with the help of the utility [action/checkout](https://github.com/actions/checkout).
-This utility only fetches the last commit by default, and saves files into a directory (whose path is stored in the environment variable [GITHUB_WORKSPACE](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables) that is accessible by subsequent steps in your job.
+This utility only fetches the last commit by default and saves files into a directory (whose path is stored in the environment variable [GITHUB_WORKSPACE](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables) that is accessible by subsequent steps in your job.
 The second step runs the [fastai/fastpages](https://github.com/fastai/fastpages#using-the-github-action--your-own-custom-blog) Action, which converts notebooks and word documents to blog posts automatically.
 In this case, the syntax:

 ```yaml
 uses: ./_action_files